bitrix24/b24restdocs/api-reference/crm/status/crm-status-list.md

-# Get a List of Directory Items by Filter crm.status.list
+# Get a list of directory items by filter crm.status.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}